katsmunoz/ebook-app/README.md

 # E-books App 📚

-Responsive app that allows you to search for topic or theme yout favorite e-books.
+Responsive app that allows you to search for topic or theme your favorite e-books!

 ## Technologies